 Difference Between Complex and Compound Sentences

-A compound sentence contains two independent or principal clauses with a coordinating conjunction like and, but, or (I have a car and I take care of it).
-On the other hand, a complex sentence contains an independent clause and a dependent clause (I have a car that I buy from the local market).
+A compound sentence contains two independent or principal clauses with a coordinating conjunction like and, but, or (I have a car and take care of it).
+On the other hand, a complex sentence contains an independent and dependent clause (I have a car that I buy from the local market).